 Everyday necklaces, however, can be stored in a more convenient manner.
 Use hooks in your closet, next to a vanity table, or even in a master bath for the necklaces you wear frequently.
 Hooks will keep your favorite pieces of costume jewelry safe but conveniently accessible.
 Since most women have a lot of fashion necklaces and/or bracelets, we recommend double hooks because you can organize twice as much with each hook.

 Valet Hooks for Closets

 Clothes hanger hooks are a type of valet hook designed to hold multiple hangers.
 Install them on a wall using a cleat for added strength, or on the back of a swing out wood door.
 They’re great for pulling an outfit together and staging your clothes for the next day.
 Or use one as a temporary place to hang your dry cleaning while you remove the plastic bags and put your freshly laundered clothes away.
 They work in a similar fashion to a retractable valet pole.
-But the hooks are more versatile since they can be installed in more locations due to their small size.
+But the hooks are more versatile.
+That’s because they can be installed in more locations due to their small size.
 Many people also like to use these hooks for jewelry, since they can keep up to three necklaces per hook tangle free.